-Simulation results of two and three color simulations are shown in Figure 2.
-In this figure, a simulation is identified by its Simulation ID listed in Tables 2 and 3.
-Figures 2a and 2b show the fairness achieved in allocation of excess bandwidth among ten customers for each of the two and three color simulations.
-It is clear from figure 2a that fairness is not good in two color simulations.
+Simulation results of two and three-color simulations are shown in Figures 2 and 3, where a simulation is identified by its Simulation ID listed in Tables 3 and 5.
+Figures 2a and 2b show the fairness achieved in allocation of excess bandwidth among ten customers for each of the two and three-color simulations respectively.
+It is clear from figure 2a that fairness is not good in two-color simulations.
 With three colors, there is a wide variation in fairness results with best results being close to 1.
-Note that fairness is zero in some of the two color simulations.
+Fairness is zero in some of the two-color simulations.
 In these simulations, total reserved traffic uses all the bandwidth and there is no excess bandwidth available to share.
-As shown in Figures 2a and 2b, there is a wide variation in reserved rate utilization by customers in two and three color simulations.
+Also, there is a wide variation in reserved rate utilization by customers in two and three-color simulations.

 Figure 3 shows the reserved rate utilization by TCP and UDP customers.
-For TCP customers, we have plotted the average reserved rate utilization in each simulation.
-Note that in some cases, reserved rate utilization is slightly more than one.
+For TCP customers shown in Figures 3a and 3c, we have plotted the average reserved rate utilization in each simulation.
+In some cases, reserved rate utilization is slightly more than one.
 This is because token buckets are initially full which results in all packets getting green color in the beginning.
 Figures 3b and 3d show that UDP customers have good reserved rate utilization in almost all cases.
 In contrast, TCP customers show a wide variation in reserved rate utilization.

-In order to determine the influence of different simulation factors on the reserved rate utilization and fairness achieved in excess bandwidth distribution, we analyze simulation results statistically using Analysis of Variation (ANOVA) technique Section 4.1 gives a brief introduction to ANOVA technique used in the analysis.
-In later sections, we present the results of statistical analysis of two and three color simulations, in Sections 4.2 and 4.3
+In order to determine the influence of different simulation factors on the reserved rate utilization and fairness achieved in excess bandwidth distribution, we analyze simulation results statistically using Analysis of Variation (ANOVA) technique.
+Section 4.1 gives a brief introduction to ANOVA technique used in the analysis.
+In later sections, we present the results of statistical analysis of two and three-color simulations, in Sections 4.2 and 4.3.